Allegiant Travel Company: Allegiant Air

 Allegiant Air was founded in 1997 and is the ninth-largest commercial airline in the United States as of January 2020.
 Part of Allegiant Air's business model includes earning commissions by selling passengers ancillary items like rental cars, hotel rooms, tickets to events, amusement park passes, and other add-ons.
 The airline has a fleet composed of 126 Airbus and Boeing jets that serves more than 500 routes across the country.

+Sun Country Airlines

+Sun Country Airlines has operated since 1983.
+Originally founded as a charter airline, Sun Country began scheduled passenger service out of Minneapolis–Saint Paul in 1995.
+After going public for the first time in 2021 under the leadership of CEO Jude Bricker, the airline expanded to a fleet of more than 65 aircraft, serving scheduled passenger routes primarily from its Minneapolis hub while also operating cargo flights for Amazon.
+In early 2026, Allegiant Travel Company and Sun Country reached an agreement for Allegiant to acquire the airline for $1.5 billion.
+The transaction closed on May 13, 2026, bringing Sun Country under the Allegiant Travel Company umbrella.

 Other

 The Allegiant Travel Company also counts the golf course management software firm, Teesnap, as one of its subsidiaries.
 The company was founded in 2013 and has been owned by Allegiant since its outset.
 The firm's software was being used by 590 golf courses as of November 2023, but was also looking for a buyer for the subsidiary as of the same date.
 Another Allegiant subsidiary, Game Plane, created an eponymous game show that was filmed on Allegiant Air flights, which ran during 2014 and 2015 on the Discovery Family Channel.
 Allegiant Travel also operated an information technology company called Allegiant Systems that had the goal of selling software systems to other airlines.

 Allegiant Travel formerly operated family entertainment centers in Utah and Michigan.
 Known as Allegiant Nonstop, the company closed the centers in 2020.

 The company also built and briefly operated Sunseeker Resort in Charlotte County, Florida, which it intended to be the first in a chain.
 Plans for the inaugural Sunseeker Resort Charlotte Harbor were announced in August 2017.
 Construction on the project was initially halted due to the COVID-19 pandemic, but resumed in 2021 with plans for the 500 room, 180 extended-stay suite resort.
 The resort opened on December 15, 2023.
 On September 4, 2025, Allegiant Travel Company sold the resort to the Blackstone, an investment firm that strategically acquires and manages "troubled assets", for $200 million, which will operate the resort under Hilton's Curio Collection brand.